ScintillatorSynth/scintillatorsynth.org/content/en/docs/Quark Documentation/Classes/ScinthDef.md

-A Classes/ScinServer instance, or nil, in which case the default ScinServer is chosen.
+A <a href="{{< ref "/docs/Quark Documentation/Classes/ScinServer" >}}">ScinServer</a> instance, or nil, in which case the default ScinServer is chosen.
 The server to send the Scinth definition to.